 There are many ways to avoid probate in California.
-Some estate planning tools are so simple that you can implement them without having to hire an attorney!
-From transferring property into a living trust, to avoiding probate by designating a payment-on-death beneficiary, A People’s Choice can help you prepare your estate planning documents so your surviving beneficiaries will not have to file probate.
-Read on to learn about 7 simple ways to avoid probate in California and how A People’s Choice can help.
+Plus, some estate planning tools are so simple that you can implement them without having to hire an attorney!
+From transferring property into a living trust to designating a payment on death beneficiary, A People’s Choice can help you prepare your estate planning documents so your surviving beneficiaries will not have to file probate.
+Read on to learn about the top five most popular ways people in California avoid probate, and how A People’s Choice can help.

 - U.S. savings bonds

 It is important to keep in mind that if the POD beneficiary dies before the account holder, the account holder should immediately update the beneficiary on the account.
-If the POD beneficiary predeceases the account owner and an alternate POD beneficiary has not been named, the account may have to be probated.
+Otherwise, the account may have to be probated.

-A vehicle transfer on death registration can be used to avoid the probate of vehicles in California.
-If you register your vehicle as a vehicle-transfer-on-death, the named beneficiary will automatically inherit the vehicle after your death.
-This is a great tool to use to avoid the probate of a vehicle in California.
+For example, a vehicle transfer on death registration can be used to avoid the probate of vehicles in California.
+If you register your vehicle as a vehicle TOD, the named beneficiary will automatically inherit the vehicle after your death.

 There are many ways to hold title to real property in California.
-Holding property as joint tenants can be used to avoid probate in California.
-If you own property as a joint tenant with right of survivorship, the surviving owner will automatically own the property when the other owner dies.
-No probate is necessary.
-Community property with right of survivorship is another form of tenancy that can be used to transfer property acquired during marriage to the surviving spouse.
-Again, no probate is necessary for property to transfer.
+Specifically, holding property as joint tenants can be used to avoid probate.
+When an individual owns property as a joint tenant with right of survivorship, the surviving owner will automatically own the property when the other owner dies.
+No probate is necessary!

-Depending on the nature of your personal estate, you may be able to use California’s “small estate” probate procedures to have your property distributed among your beneficiaries.
-The gross value of the decedent’s real and personal property cannot exceed $150,000 to use such procedures.
+Depending on the nature of your personal estate, you may be able to use California’s “small estate” probate procedures to have your property distributed amongst your beneficiaries.
+The gross value of the decedent’s real and personal property cannot exceed $166,250 to use such procedures.

-Contact A People’s Choice for more information about ways to avoid probate in California.
-One of the best ways to avoid probate in California is with proper estate planning.
-Did you know estate planning doesn’t need to cost thousands of dollars?
-You also don’t need to hire an attorney for this very routine process.
+Contact A People’s Choice for more information about avoiding probate in California.
+Ultimately, we always recommend proper estate planning to avoid probate.
+Luckily, estate planning doesn’t need to cost thousands of dollars – and you don’t need to hire an attorney for this very routine process.
 We can help you prepare your estate planning documents at a reasonable fee.
 Call us at 800-747-2780 and learn how we can help you!